ProvableHQ/leo/docs/rfc/003-imports-stabilization.md

 proving_system = "Groth16"
 ```

-These fields are meant to be used to determine whether imported program is
+These fields are meant to be used to determine whether the imported program is
 compatible to the original when support for different curves and proving systems
 is added.